 The Asus ROG Balteus Qi RGB mouse pad’s vertical orientation will turn some gamers off.
 If you can find the space to accommodate it though, you’ll get a lot of space to both move your mouse and wirelessly charge your device.
 The Balteus Qi can charge devices supporting Qi wireless charging at up to 10W.
 Some rivals, such as the Omen by HP Outpost, are limited to 5W, meaning your phone will charge more slowly.
 My phone charged reliably in a vertical position with part of it hanging off the mouse pad’s edge.
 There’s so much room on the Balteus Qi, however, that this didn’t interfere with gaming.
 The Armoury II app and indicator light on the mousepad’s control hub quickly tells you if your device is charging and if it’s filled up.

 Speaking of the control hub, a button there lets you toggle through preset RGB effects or control brightness, depending on how you set it in the app.
-You get 9 preset effects, plus the ability to customize each of the pad’s 15 RGB zones with a preset effect, including Static, which lets you pick your own color with a picker.
+You get 9 preset effects, plus the ability to customize each of the pad’s 15 RGB zones with its own separate preset effect.
+This includes "Static," which lets you pick your own color with a picker.
 The RGB gets incredibly bright.
 Even in the middle of the day while sitting perpendicular to a large window, I could easily see the light show on the pad’s left and bottom sides, plus faint glowing from the remaining sides.
-With my curtains closed, the room is still far from dark, but RGB came through brilliantly.
+With my curtains closed, the room was still far from dark, but the RGB came through brilliantly.
 At lower angles, you won't want to stare directly into the RGB for long.

 Asus includes a USB 2.0 passthrough port, which requires a chunky, braided cable with 2 USB-A connectors.
 There’s also the Micro USB to USB-A cable needed for Qi charging.
 All things considered, the Balteus Qi is best reserved for desktop users who can more easily keep all these cables out of sight and have more desk space.

-With its silver-colored faceplate with a frosted finish and 20 RGB zones, the Thermaltake Argent MP1 RGB is the best RGB mouse pad for those seeking a more standout setup.
+With its silver-colored faceplate with a frosted finish and 20 RGB zones, the Thermaltake Argent MP1 RGB is the best RGB mouse pad for those seeking a more stylish setup.
 It’s hard plastic surface is visibly textured, and you’ll have to endure a scratchy noise when moving your mouse around fast.
-But your mouse will still glide easily, probably resulting in you reducing CPI.
-The Argent MP1 RGB takes some getting used but can ultimately make long gaming sessions less exhausting.
+But your mouse will still glide easily, probably resulting in you having less DPI.
+The Argent MP1 RGB takes some getting used to but can ultimately make long gaming sessions less exhausting.

 Most of the bottom is generously covered in rubber.
 The mouse pad is thin, yet hard and surprisingly heavy at 1.7 pounds.
 Once you put this thing down, it’s not going anywhere.
-I’d still like something better than the standard rubber cable though, especially at the Argent MP1 RGB’s price.
+I’d still like something a bit more durable than the standard rubber cable though, especially at the Argent MP1 RGB’s price.

 Thermaltake’s iTake software lets you control the mouse pad’s RGB zones, but the small window and tiny text make this a pain.
 And no matter how bright you set the RGBs, the top border of lighting is hard to see from a typical seated position, partially thanks to the protrusion of the silver baseplate.
 But the thick silver top provides a more unique look than more RGB could.